Robert von Pöhlmann

 Robert von Pöhlmann (31 October 1852 in Nuremberg – 27 September 1914 in Munich) was a German ancient historian (Althistoriker).

-From 1870 to 1874 he studied classical philology and history at the universities of Munich, Göttingen and Leipzig.
-While a student his influences included Georg Waitz at Gottingen and Wilhelm Roscher at Leipzig University.
-In 1884 he became an associate professor at the University of Erlangen, where in 1886 he attained a full professorship.
-From 1901 onward, he was a professor of ancient history at the University of Munich.
+From 1870 to 1874, he studied classical philology and history at the Ludwig-Maximilians-Universität München, the University of Göttingen, and Leipzig University.
+While a student, his influences included Georg Waitz at the University of Göttingen and Wilhelm Roscher at Leipzig University.
+In 1884, he became an associate professor at the University of Erlangen, where in 1886 he attained a full professorship.
+From 1901 onward, he was a professor of ancient history at the Ludwig-Maximilians-Universität München.